kineticstoolkit/kineticstoolkit_doc/html/_sources/cycles.md

 The [cycles](api/kineticstoolkit.cycles.rst) module allows detecting cycles in TimeSeries, time-normalize these cycles and find the most repeatable ones.

-In this tutorial, we will use kinetics data from wheelchair propulsion using a csv file.
+In this tutorial, we will use kinetics data from wheelchair propulsion.

 ```{code-cell} ipython3
 import kineticstoolkit.lab as ktk